push-protocol/push-chain-migration/README.md

 This system ensures organized processing of token locks across different time periods.

+**Expected Workflow**
+1. Owner initiates LOCKING with `initiateNewEpoch()`, i.e., Epoch-1
+2. Duration for how long EPOCH-1 will run is flexible and decided by owner, hence owner-controlled.
+3. Users starts locking token in EPOCH-1.
+All such locks emit out `Locked(msg.sender, _recipient, _amount, 1)`.
+These event and params will be used for merkle proof creation.
+4. After 30 days, for example, owner initiates pause() and triggers `initiateNewEpoch(). i.e., EPOCH-2.
+5. Same locking cycle starts again, but now locks emits out `Locked(msg.sender, _recipient, _amount, 2)`.

+---
 ### MigrationRelease.sol

 The MigrationRelease contract manages the release of migrated tokens to eligible users based on Merkle proofs.